 There are many.
 One is to localize your description and thereby reach more markets.
 But before doing this, you need to have the perfect app description to translate.

 It’s obviously important to put a lot of effort into your app development, but when it’s time to release, you also have to think carefully about how you’re going to present it.

-Presentation Is Important.
-First impressions decide whether someone downloads your app or browses past to the next one.
+First impressions decide whether someone downloads your app or game or browses past to the next one.
 Potential customers read the app description.
 To help them decide whether your app is worth downloading your app description has to be enticing.

 You might be concerned that you don’t know where to start.
 How do you craft a compelling app description that nails the essence of your app and persuades people to give it a try?

 Don’t worry.
 I’ll walk you through the process.
-This simple step by-step will show you exactly how to do it.
+This simple step-by-step guide will show you exactly how to do it.

 You may be wondering how to get started.
 Maybe you’re not a natural writer.
 Don’t leap straight into writing the description.
 Wait a few moments.

 The first thing to do is to spend time using your app.
 You need to think about what a prospective user should know.

 Then it’s time to grab a white paper and pen.
 Don’t use the blank paper to start writing your app description.